Health & Wellness

-“For pets, heat waves just create more opportunities for overheating and heatstroke,” Dr. Emily Singler, Fetch by The Dodo’s on-staff veterinarian, explains.
+“For pets, heat waves just create more opportunities for overheating and heatstroke,” Dr. Emily Singler, Fetch’s on-staff veterinarian, explains.
 “It can be harder to find a time of day when it's safe for them to spend any considerable amount of time outside.
 They’re more at risk of heatstroke while outside for a short time or even while inside if there’s a problem with air conditioning in the home.”

 If it feels hot for you outside, it's definitely hot for your dog.
 Generally, if it's above 75-degrees Fahrenheit, you should pay close attention to your pet, and it may not be a good idea for them to be outside for long periods.

 “Pets who live mostly outside are also at a greatly increased risk, even if they have a shaded or sheltered area where they spend most of their time,” Dr. Singler says.

 When is it too hot to walk a dog?

 Walking your pup during a heatwave can be a little tricky, too.
 Pro-tip: Hold your hand above the ground for 5 seconds before strapping on your dog's harness.
 If you can feel the heat radiating off the pavement, it's likely too hot to walk.

 To be extra cautious, avoid walking your dog during the peak heat hours, which are between 10:00 AM to 3:00 PM.